azdavis/rjsonnet/docs/types.md

 Although we don't introduce new syntax to the source language, we do use a certain syntax to report types to the user.

-The syntax is roughly that of TypeScript's type syntax.
+The syntax is similar to that of TypeScript's type syntax.

 ### Unknown type